shahgauravraj/ExpenseMonitor/README.md

 ## What is this app for me?
 This is my new Flutter Learning project where I aim to learn how I can make this app more attractive and user-friendly by making use of various widgets supported by flutter.

+### Project Status
+The app is almost ready but final polishing is yet to be done.

 ### Getting Started

 A few resources that I've referred to get started with this Flutter project: